Anewnoob/Anewnoob.github.io/README.md

 # Other Research (on the way)

-Urban Flow Prediction via Neural ODEs and Multi-Factor Fusion
+Urban Flow Prediction with Spatial-Temporal Neural ODEs (TRC)

-Inferring High-Resolutional Urban Flow with Pervasive Internet of Mobile Things
+Inferring High-Resolutional Urban Flow with Pervasive Internet of Mobile Things (TII)

-A Deep Generative Model for Hydroelectricity Prediction in Large-Scale Hydropower Stations
+A Deep Generative Model for Hydroelectricity Prediction in Large-Scale Hydropower Stations (TII)

+Forecasting Reservoir Inflow via Recurrent Neural ODEs

 # Educational Background:
 2014-2018: University of Electronic Science and Technology of China (UESTC)  Bachelor